JakeTurner616/Serufuhosuto-music-bot/README.md

 ✅ No tracking
 ✅ No third-party APIs
-✅ Just a fast, queue-friendly music bot that respects your setup.
-✅ Easy to fix when it inevitably breaks
+✅ Easy to fix when it inevitably breaks.

 ---